Update on 29 Aug, 2022

 There are many types of marine engineering courses, and if you want to become a marine engineer in India, it is essential to understand the different branches of marine engineering that exist.
 If you know about different marine engineering that exists, you will have a better idea of which one would be more suitable for you while considering these marine engineering courses.
 You may have heard about the types of marine engineering courses that are available after the 12th but you may have no idea what it means.
 These terms can put some students off to choose this subject as a career path.

 Marine engineering is a dynamic and interesting field where you can make lots of money.
 The demand for engineers in this sector is quite high; hence, it will be best to immediately get into the field.
 First, you need to know about the different specializations in marine engineering.
-Hence here is an article that throws light on the types of marine engineering courses after 12th.
+Hence here is an article that throws light on the types of marine engineering courses after the 12th.

 After the 12th, you have a lot of options for specialization.
 You can even pursue an undergraduate or master’s degree and then go on to get a promising job.
 Marine engineering is one of the essential branches of engineering.
-The aim of the department of marine engineering is to produce technically qualified personnel and encourage research works in the field of maritime technology.
+The department of marine engineering aims to produce technically qualified personnel and encourage research works in the field of maritime technology.
 It has a very good faculty working with adequate infrastructure, which makes it possible to go on with the education and research to serve the industry better.

 Marine engineering courses are available at the diploma, undergraduate, and postgraduate levels.
 The course offered by the marine department is Bachelor of technology or bachelor of engineering in marine engineering leading to an undergraduate course.
 Master of technology or master of engineering in marine engineering leading to a postgraduate course.

-Diploma in Marine Engineering is a 1 to 3 years full-time training course and is designed to train the students about shipping operations at sea.
+A diploma in Marine Engineering is a 1 to 3 years full-time training course and is designed to train the students about shipping operations at sea.
 The course focuses on Marine technology, Maintenance of Ship Propulsion Plant, handling of electrical and refrigeration machines, etc. The Diploma course is designed for students who are looking forward to making their career in the nautical industry.
-Diploma Course in the field of Marine Engineering, which is designed to impart a strong theoretical background on the subject while focusing on the current technologies, methods used for their development and implementation.
+Diploma Course in the field of Marine Engineering, which is designed to impart a strong theoretical background on the subject while focusing on the current technologies, and methods used for their development and implementation.

 It is challenging for the students to get admission to the Diploma in Marine Engineering, as the competition is high, and you have to score high ranks in the Entrance Examination.